tencent cloud

 FAQs

-When message sending triggers throttling, the server does not store the message.
-The client must catch the exception and perform downgrade processing.
-If consumption triggers throttling, a delay in message consumption occurs, but successfully sent messages are not lost.
+For message sending, when the traffic throttling limit is reached, the server does not store the affected message.
+The client needs to catch the exception and perform downgrade processing.
+For message consumption, traffic throttling results in increased consumption delay, but any message that has already been successfully sent will not be lost.

-Why Is TPS on Monitoring Page Higher Than Message Count
+Why Is the TPS on the Monitoring Page Higher than the Number of Messages?

-TPS converts message count.
-If business operations use advanced messages (sequential, transactional, delayed, etc.) or the message body is relatively large, one business message will be counted as multiple converted messages.
-For specific conversion logic, see Billable Items.
-In addition, the message count metric calculates the per-second mean within one minute, while the TPS metric calculates the per-second peak value within one minute.
+Transactions per second (TPS) represents the number of converted messages.
+If your business uses advanced messages (such as ordered, delayed, or transactional messages) or if the message body is relatively large, a single business message may be counted as multiple converted messages.
+For specific conversion logic, see TPS Calculation Rules.
+Additionally, the metric for the number of messages reports the per-second average over one minute, while the TPS metric reports the per-second peak value within the minute.

-How to Determine Whether Cluster Traffic Throttling Is Displayed
+How to Determine Whether Traffic Throttling Has Occurred in a Cluster?

 Was this page helpful?